The Beatles: Monsters of Media

 By 2000, The Beatles Anthology, a massive documentary-style tome recording the story of the Beatles as seen through the eyes of the band members themselves and a few close associates, was available at bookstores.
 That book roughly paralleled the musical trajectory traced by the sequentially-released double-CD packages of Anthology 1, 2 and 3, and by a 6-hour documentary television series broadcast in November 1995.

 The Beatles had, of course, honed their musical craft via live stage performances.
 Their early career was marked by numerous nightly appearances in German nightclubs and in The Cavern Club in Liverpool.
-Throughout 1963, the four lads appeared in shows almost daily at one venue after another all about the United Kingdom.
+Throughout 1963, the four lads appeared in shows almost daily at one venue after another throughout the United Kingdom.
 By the peak of their popularity from 1964 through 1966, The Beatles had crossed the United States on three different occasions, and had also toured the UK, Scotland, France, Italy, Spain, Sweden, Denmark, the Netherlands, Germany, Japan, the Philippines, Australia, New Zealand and Hong Kong.
 Their final U.S. tour of 14 dates in August of 1966 culminated in what was until then one of the largest audiences ever to gather to hear popular music — a screaming throng of 45,000 fans at Dodger Stadium in Los Angeles.

 That early Beatles tradition of performing live on stage in front of fans has been carried on most assiduously since the early 1970s by ex-Beatle Paul McCartney.
 Starting with more than 150 tour dates with his group Wings from 1972 through 1979, and continuing with over 500 dates on more than a dozen solo tours since 1989, he has built a worldwide audience into an income juggernaut.
 As recently as last year, Sir Paul was netting as much as $10 million annually in personal touring revenue, making him Great Britain’s first billionaire rocker.
 The world’s most commercially successful popular music songwriter (according to Guinness World Records), Paul has been the most prolific of The Beatles, churning out perhaps 50 albums of various types since 1970, as well as numerous music videos, video albums, classical pieces and soundtrack contributions.
 His most successful solo and Wings albums have included 1982’s Tug of War, 1973’s Band on the Run, and 1974’s Venus and Mars.